Multi-indice B-series: Introduction

-The concept of composition in \cite[Definition 5.3.]{MV16} (not to be confused with the composition of $B$-series referred to above), is intricately connected to the notion of multi-indices.
-We are able to refine the main statement in \cite{MV16}.

-\begin{theorem} If a map from $\mathcal{C}^{\infty}(\mathfrak X, \mathfrak X)$ is local and affine equivariant, then its Taylor development is a multi-indice $B$-series.
-Moreover, the choice of the multi-indice $B$-series is unique. \end{theorem}
+The concept of ``composition" in \cite[Definition 5.3.]{MV16} (not to be confused with the composition of $B$-series referred to above), is intricately connected to the notion of multi-indice.
+We are able to refine the main statement in \cite{MV16} by \begin{theorem} If a map from $\mathcal{C}^{\infty}(\mathfrak X, \mathfrak X)$ with $ \mathfrak X = \mathcal{C}^{\infty}(\mathbb{R}, \mathbb{R})$ is local and affine equivariant, then its Taylor development is a multi-indice $B$-series.
+Moreover, the choice of the multi-indice $B$-series is unique. \end{theorem} The proof of this Theorem can be found in page \pageref{Proof_Theorem_1_5} of this work.

 Let us emphasize the significance of this statement.
 Singular stochastic partial differential equations (SPDEs) are systematically solved through the theory of regularity structures pioneered by Martin Hairer in \cite{reg}.
 A black box \cite{reg,BHZ,BCCH,ajay} relying on decorated rooted trees, introduced in \cite{BHZ}, covers a large class of these equations (see \cite{FrizHai,BaiHos} for surveys on this topic).
 Recently, an alternative combinatorial approach has been proposed \cite{OSSW}, which replaces decorated trees with multi-indices.
 The concept aims to offer more concise expansions of solutions for these singular dynamics by organizing the expansion according to elementary differentials.
 Since then, one has seen a fast-growing literature exploring applications as well as the algebraic structures of multi-indices in \cite{BK23,LOTT,T,JZ,BL23,GT}.
 For comprehensive surveys on multi-indices, interested readers can refer to \cite{LO23,OST}.

-However, one may wonder whether \textit{multi-indices appeared in the context of numerical analysis prior to their utilization akin to rooted trees in $B$-series, as seen in the work of \cite{OSSW}?} The connection with the work \cite{MV16} gives a positive answer to this question and Theorem \ref{affine_equivariant_multi_indices_intro} show that multi-indices are the most natural object for methods in one dimension.
+However, one may wonder whether \textit{multi-indices appeared in the context of numerical analysis prior to their utilization akin to rooted trees in $B$-series, as seen in the work of \cite{OSSW}?} The connection with the work \cite{MV16} gives a positive answer to this question and Theorem \ref{affine_equivariant_multi_indices_intro} shows that multi-indices are the most natural object for methods in one dimension.
 This illustrates the importance of multi-indices for both numerical analysis and singular SPDEs.
 As a final remark, we mention that this could also have implications for low regularity schemes for dispersive equations addressed in \cite{BS}, where decorated trees similar to \cite{BHZ} are used.